nickmflorin/happybudget-api/README.md

 ```

 `postgresql` will, by default, setup a database named `postgres` with `postgres` as the user.
 Additionally, `django`
-will try to (by default) use `django` as the `DATABASE_USER`.
+will try to (by default) use "django" as the `DATABASE_USER`.
 To avoid complications around this, as well as complications
 that might arise from a developer already having the default `postgres` database name reserved for other purposes, we try to
 isolate these parameters to our use case.